The Tattoo is an ancient military ceremony with musical accompaniment.

 In the 19th century, the regiments used young boys as trumpeters, drummers and flautists.
 As a boy, the world-famous Danish composer Carl Nielsen was also a trumpeter with a Funen regiment.

-The march starts at Skilderhuset, at the junction of Adelgade and Strandvejen, and then proceeds through the streets of the town with stops at a number of selected restaurants.
+The march starts at Skilderhuset, at the junction of Adelgade and Strandvejen, and then proceeds through the streets of the town.
 The route takes you to several of Nyborg’s unique, must-see sights and attractions.
 So, come along on this free guided tour of the town with musical accompaniment and then delve deeper into the many historical sites afterwards.
 The tour takes around 1 hour.